The Thrive Comments "General Settings" are the most basic options you need to set up before you start using the plugin on your own WordPress website.

 If enabled, this option will allow visitors to share other comments on Facebook or Twitter, or simply copy the comment URL:

 The "Remember Me" functionality means that once the user is authenticated on the website, his credentials will be stored in that session until the user decides to sign off:

 Lastly, if you click on "Enable GDPR Consent" you will make sure that any person who is commenting is giving you permission of storing and handling their personal data:

 On the front-end this will be displayed as a checkbox as well, asking for permission:

 After you customize the "General Settings" as you see fit, don't forget to take into account this message:

 Make sure to check out our knowledge base articles if you want to find out more about Thrive Comments.

-If you found this article useful, don't forget to rate it, below.
+Lastly, if you found this article useful, don't forget to rate it with a smile below :)